Skip to main content

 This 6.5-mile limestone surfaced trail connects the Mauthe and Long Lake recreation areas and passes by the village of Dundee.
 This gentle trail winds through hardwood forests, prairies, conifer plantations and lowland swamps.
 Lake to Lake Bike Trail [PDF].

-Moraine nature trail
+Moraine trail

 New Fane trail system